LIKE FATHER, LIKE SON

-Belmont Stakes day dawned gray and damp, and after day-long downpours the track was officially sloppy by post time.
+Belmont Stakes Day dawned gray and damp, and after day-long downpours the track was sloppy.
 Four horses lined up against Omaha: Rosemont, Cold Shoulder, Firethorn, and Sir Beverley, and when the gates opened Omaha was shuffled back.
 But jockey Willie Saunders quickly settled Omaha down, and, waiting patiently, finally sent the colt after Firethorn with three furlongs to go.
-Firethorn proved tough, fighting on through the stretch but eventually yielded as Omaha became the third Triple Crown winner by a 1½-length margin.
+Firethorn proved tough, fighting on through the stretch but eventually yielding as Omaha became the third Triple Crown winner by a 1½-length margin.

-Following victories in the Dwyer and the Arlington Classic, owner William Woodward sent Omaha abroad, where he won the Victor Wild Stakes and the Queen’s Plate at Kempton Park, losing the Ascot Gold Cup and the Princess of Wales stakes by a nose and a neck, respectively.
-He was returned to the United States to stand at stud at Claiborne, and in 1950, was sent to Grove Porter’s farm in Nebraska.
-He was often taken to Ak-Sar-Ben in Omaha, paraded around the infield, and photographed with several small children on his back.
+Following victories in the Dwyer and the Arlington Classic, Omaha went abroad, where he won the Victor Wild Stakes and the Queen’s Plate at Kempton Park.
+He returned to the United States to stand at stud at Claiborne, and later was sent to Grove Porter’s farm in Nebraska.

 Click here to view the 1935 Belmont Stakes results chart